intrinio/ruby-sdk/docs/CompanyApi.md

 opts = {
   latest_filing_date: nil, # Date | Last filing date
-  sic: nil, # String | Standard Industrial Classification code
+  sic: nil, # String | Return companies with the given Standard Industrial Classification code
-  template: nil, # String | Template
+  template: nil, # String | Return companies with the given financial statement template
-  sector: nil, # String | Industry sector
+  sector: nil, # String | Return companies in the given industry sector
-  industry_category: nil, # String | Industry category
+  industry_category: nil, # String | Return companies in the given industry category
-  industry_group: nil, # String | Industry group
+  industry_group: nil, # String | Return companies in the given industry group
+  has_fundamentals: true, # BOOLEAN | Return only companies that have fundamentals when true
+  has_stock_prices: true, # BOOLEAN | Return only companies that have stock prices when true
   page_size: 100, # Integer | The number of results to return
   next_page: nil # String | Gets the next page of data from a previous API call }

 begin
   result = company_api.get_all_companies(opts)
-  p result
+  pp result
 rescue Intrinio::ApiError => e
   puts "Exception when calling CompanyApi->get_all_companies: #{e}" end